Redmoon-Development/redmoon/README.md

 Goals for Redmoon:

 - Everything is Modularized, Packages should be seperation of concerns, bloat should be extra packages.
+Bloat is defined as not fitting a very specific implementation pattern.
 - Everything has native Injection Support (Things should be injectable, you should be able to safely edit behavior by adding a singular line of code in a particular place.)
 - Should be Usable and Tested.
 - Should have Examples for Usage that shows working intended behavior.